Skip to content

 -- Extract a specific key

-SELECT metadata->>'country' as country
+SELECT metadata->>'country' AS country

-FROM experience_data
+FROM feedback_records

 WHERE source_type = 'survey';